Insurance Reimbursement Information

-Please consider the following information to help facilitate patient access, successful claims filing, and accurate reimbursement for LUTATHERA® (lutetium Lu 177 dotatate):
+Please consider the following information that may help facilitate patient access, successful claims filing, and accurate reimbursement for LUTATHERA® (lutetium Lu 177 dotatate):

 - Coding and billing for LUTATHERA varies by site of care